Breathing is something most of us take for granted. Inhale, exhale, repeat. But for some, each breath can feel like a struggle.

 - Medical School: Students must complete four years of medical school after completing their undergraduate degree.
-During this time, they will take anatomy, physiology, pharmacology, and medical ethics courses.
+They will take anatomy, physiology, pharmacology, and medical ethics courses during this time.

 - Residency: Upon graduation from medical school, students must complete a three-year residency in internal medicine.
 During this time, they receive supervised clinical training in internal medicine, including diagnosing and treating respiratory disorders.